 Top Race’s remote-control helicopter/drones come in a wide range of different styles, colours and features.
 Although they look different, they all share one thing in common – how they fly.

-Flying an RC helicopter used to be a difficult and time consuming process to learn, but with today’s highly responsive devices, almost anyone can fly one.
+Flying a RC helicopter/drone used to be a difficult and time-consuming process to learn, but with today’s highly responsive devices, almost anyone can fly one.

-> 1. First, familiarize yourself with your RC remote controller.
-There will typically be two “control” sticks on either side.
+- First, familiarize yourself with your remote controller.
+There will typically be two control sticks on either side.
 One stick controls the throttle and the other controls the rudder.
 There will be also be two dials that are used to adjust the aileron trim and the elevator trim.

-> 2. Be sure that the RC helicopter’s battery pack is plugged in properly and securely.
+- Be sure that the RC helicopters battery pack is plugged in properly and securely.
 Slowly increase the throttle until the helicopter is hovering just slightly above the ground.
 Practice keeping it in this spot without drifting.

 - If your helicopter does begin to drift, you can adjust the aileron trim until it stabilizes.
 Adjust the aileron trim if your helicopter drifts sideways until it is stable.
 If you need to make an emergency landing, turn off the throttle first before making any aileron adjustments.